szelingtan/tp/docs/UserGuide.md

 Tag an existing patient in the patient contact book.

 **Format:** `tag INDEX t/TAG [t/MORE_TAGS]…​`
-* For more information on the input requirements for each field, please refer to the [Input Requirements](#input-requirements).
+* For more information on the input requirements for the `TAG` field, please refer to the [Input Requirements](#input-requirements).
 * Adds the specified tags to the patient at the specified `INDEX`.
 * At least one tag must be provided.
 * Tags are case-sensitive.
-This means that you can add the `Diabetes` tag and `diabetes`. tag to the same patient as they would be considered as duplicate tags.
+This means that you can add the `Diabetes` tag and `diabetes` tag to the same patient as they would not be considered as duplicate tags.
 * Avoid using `all` as a tag.
     * The keyword `t/all` is reserved for removing all tags and **may cause unintended behaviour if used incorrectly**.